This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 How Prevalence and Incidence Are Calculated

-Numerous organizations, including both government and non-government, either carry out or sponsor studies on the incidence and/or prevalence of cerebral palsy.
+Numerous organizations, including both government and non-government, either carry out or sponsor studies on the incidence or prevalence of cerebral palsy.

 The Centers for Disease Control and Prevention (CDC) is a government organization that collects data and information for numerous diseases and illnesses, including cerebral palsy.
 As a part of the United States Department of Health and Human Services, CDC conducts and shares in-depth studies on both the prevalence and incidence of cerebral palsy in the U.S.

-Another government organization, the Department of Health and Human Resources (HHR), has a number of different divisions that carry out studies on the incidence and prevalence of cerebral palsy, including:
+Another government organization, the Department of Health and Human Resources (HHR), has several different divisions that carry out studies on the incidence and prevalence of cerebral palsy, including:

 - Center on Birth Defects and Developmental Disabilities (NCBDDD)